CloudGlance - Document Intelligence Platform

 The intelligence should feel powerful, but the platform should feel familiar.

 From the start, I approached CloudGlance as a system, and not as just a collection of screens.
-The goal was to design a structure where pages and actions followed clear, repeatable patterns, so users wouldn’t need to relearn the interface as the platform grew.
+The goal was to design a structure where pages, actions and workflows followed clear, repeatable patterns, so users wouldn’t need to relearn the interface as the platform grew.

 There were two tracks running in parallel: